Skip to main content

 getIndexList

-Retrieve a comprehensive list of global stock market indexes with symbols, names, exchanges, and currencies to track market benchmarks for financial analysis.
+Retrieve a comprehensive list of global stock market indexes with symbols, names, exchanges, and currencies to track market benchmarks and support investment analysis.

 Instructions